52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

 For a home-like and warm theme, Satori is a market-leading option even though it’s free.
 Satori isn’t about flashy navigation bars, moving elements, or sophisticated widgets.
 Instead, Satori focuses on providing an easy experience for your users as they navigate through your blog.

-From a technical standpoint, Satori isn’t very customizable, but it’s great for blogs that need a little bit of everything.
+Satori isn’t very customizable from a technical standpoint, but it’s great for blogs that need a little bit of everything.

 The Columnist is a lighthearted and cheerful free WordPress theme that features sidebar support, simple navigation, flat design, and minimalistic social media buttons.
 Intended for e-magazines, the Columnist is great for blogs that need frequent and deep updates with new content.

-Text content will be easier to work with than image content when you’re blogging with the Columnist, however.
+However, text content will be easier to work with than image content when you’re blogging with the Columnist.

 Mesmerize is a flat-design blog theme for WordPress, which has standard widgets, an acceptable navigation system, and a one-page design capability.
 There’s a lot going on with Mesmerize’s navigation bar, and it may be too complicated for a personal blog.